Leighzer/BitFlip/README.md

 # What is currently being worked on: #

 This is the initial language specification.
 Right now there is a very bare bones compiler in the works.
 The current plan of attack is to write a source to source compiler in a high level language that can take a Bit Flip program and translate it into an equivalent c++ program.
-Once there the compiler will invoke the c++ compiler (g++) and create the Bit Flip executable.
+Once there the compiler will invoke the c++ compiler and create the Bit Flip executable.

 # Down the Road: Future Functionality For Bit Flip #